oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 of Unicode characters, and ordering of object properties are allowed.
 For example, the following strings are all valid and encode the same claim value:

- * A different way to encode the umlaut: `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNXHUwMGY2Yml1cyJd`
+ * A different way to encode the umlaut (two dots `¨` placed over the letter): `WyI2cU1RdlJMNWhhaiIsICJmYW1pbHlfbmFtZSIsICJNXHUwMGY2Yml1cyJd`
  * No white space: `WyI2cU1RdlJMNWhhaiIsImZhbWlseV9uYW1lIiwiTcO2Yml1cyJd`
  * Newline characters between elements: `WwoiNnFNUXZSTDVoYWoiLAoiZmFtaWx5X25hbWUiLAoiTcO2Yml1cyIKXQ`